 To install Joomla, you need the following information:

 Once you have that, it’s time to upload Joomla to your server.
-For that, head on over to the download section of the Joomla homepage and hit the big green download button (at the time of this writing, Joomla 3 is the latest major version, with Joomla 4 in beta status).
+Head over to the download section of the Joomla website and hit the green Download button to get the latest stable version (Joomla 6.0.3 as of 2026).

-Make sure to save the zip file to your hard drive and, when it’s finished, extract all files.
-After that, connect to your server via FTP (e.g. through FileZilla) and upload the extracted files to where your domain is pointing (usually the root directory).
+Save the zip file to your hard drive and extract all files.
+After that, connect to your server via FTP (e.g. through FileZilla) and upload the extracted files to where your domain is pointing (usually the root directory, often called public_html or htdocs).
 Once that is finished, it’s time to move on to the next step.

 2. Run the Manual Installation